Dynamic Triad Interactions and Evolving Turbulence -- Part 1: 4D Modal Interactions: Introduction

+By including the Fourier transform of the fourth variable, namely time, in the Navier-Stokes equation, we have succeeded in deriving an expression for the efficiency of triad interactions, be it local or non-local, and in finding expressions for the time delays in the turbulent cascade process.
 The time evolution of the spectrum has previously been studied by Josserand \textit{et al.}~\cite{3}, who by time correlation methods found cascade delays depending both on the velocity magnitude and on the distance between Fourier components.
-Other attempts to derive the importance of local vs non-local triad interactions have considered only the spatial triad interactions~\cite{4}.
-The Richardson cascade~\cite{5} and the model for the energy transfer in local equilibrium turbulence~\cite{Batchelorbook} put forward by Kolmogorov~\cite{6} presumed predominantly local interactions, and phenomena like non-local interactions, localized dissipation and intermittency were not considered important until much later~\cite{7}.
-The question if the energy cascade is primarily caused by local interactions was addressed by Zhou~\cite{9} and Grimaji and Zhou~\cite{10} and recently by analyzing direct numerical simulations (DNS)~\cite{11,12,13}.
-Fourier decomposition is a familiar and fundamental tool for the description of spectral properties.
-However, other bases may be better suited to fluid turbulence such as interactions between helical modes or those that are optimal in the sense of expansion in energy eigen-modes using proper orthogonal decomposition (POD)~\cite{14,15,16,17,17a,17b}.
-However, in this paper we concentrate on the four-dimensional Fourier decomposition in a finite spatial and temporal range without loss of generality of the derived results.
+Other attempts to derive the importance of local versus nonlocal triad interactions have considered only spatial triad interactions~\cite{4}.
+The Richardson cascade~\cite{5} and the model for the energy transfer in local equilibrium turbulence~\cite{Batchelorbook} put forth by Kolmogorov~\cite{6} presumed predominantly local interactions.
+The question if the energy cascade is primarily caused by local interactions was already discussed in Kraichnan~\cite{4} who pointed out the importance of vortex filaments and sheets in non-local interactions and the difficulty for the Kolmogorov theory to include the effect of the large structures.
+The issue was addressed by Zhou~\cite{9} and Grimaji and Zhou~\cite{10} and recently by analyzing direct numerical simulations (DNS)~\cite{11,12,13}.

+Fourier decomposition is a familiar and fundamental tool for the description of spectral properties and has the advantages of descriptions using analytical functions with well-defined wavenumbers and frequencies.
+However, other bases may for some purposes be better suited to fluid turbulence such as interactions between helical modes or those that are optimal in the sense of expansion in, e.g., energy eigen-modes using proper orthogonal decomposition (POD)~\cite{14,15,16,17,17a,17b,SPODvsFT}.
+Although harmonic functions can only be energy-optimal in general on domains that are both periodic and homogeneous~\cite{SPODvsFT}, we use Fourier analysis according to common convention, since it provides distinct wavenumbers/frequencies and as a familiar conceptual tool only to illustrate the resulting processes without implications on the resulting analysis.
+We concentrate on the four-dimensional Fourier decomposition in a finite spatial and temporal range without loss of generality of the derived results.